Skip to main content

 First-time buyer testimonials

-I did not even know the difference between a preliminary agreement and a promise to sell.
-My hunter explained everything without being condescending.
-We negotiated €38,000, I signed six weeks after the mandate, stress-free.
-The fee felt obvious.
+I did not even know the difference between a compromis and a promesse de vente.
+My hunter explained everything without ever talking down to me.
+We knocked €38,000 off the asking price, I signed six weeks after the mandate, stress-free.
+The fee was an obvious investment.

 Élise M.

-2-room 42 sqm bought €510,000 · Paris 19th
+Two-room, 42 m², bought for €510,000 · Paris 19th arrondissement

 Thomas P.

-Studio, first purchase · Paris 11th
+Studio, first purchase · Paris 11th arrondissement

 Léa & Mathieu C.

-2-room, first purchase · Paris 15th
+Two-room, first purchase · Paris 15th arrondissement

 Frequently asked

-Your questions on the first purchase
+Your questions on a first purchase

-Banks usually require at least 10% down payment to cover notary fees (about 7 to 8% of the price).
-Depending on your profile and market context, a larger down payment can ease loan approval and improve the rate.
-We refer you to a partner broker to validate this point early on.
+French banks typically require at least a 10% deposit on top of the notary fees (around 7 to 8% of the price).
+Depending on your profile and the wider market, a larger deposit can help with loan approval and improve the rate.
+We put you in touch with one of our partner brokers to settle this early on.

 How long does a first purchase take?

-What if the bank refuses my loan?
+What happens if the bank turns down my mortgage?

-Are your fees eligible for the mortgage?
+Can your fees be rolled into the mortgage?

 Haussmann facade with balconies and trees